TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### Semaphore

 A semaphore is a signaling counter that allows a limited number of goroutines to access a resource.
-It is useful for rate-limiting API calls or database connections.
+It is useful for database connection rate-limiting.

 Mutex is like a semaphore with size one.